Teaching Commons > Teaching Guides > Technology > Zoom > Using Zoom+ and Trimodal Rooms

 By default, both the front and back cameras are on.

 Flex courses will be recorded automatically via Panopto and will be scheduled in a Trimodal Room.
 Recording is scheduled to begin at the start of class and cease at the end of the class period.
-Recordings will then appear in a Hidden "Class Recordings" module in D2L.
+Recordings will then appear in a Hidden "Lecture Capture" module in D2L.
 To make the module Visible to students, see the guide for

 Modifying Module Visibility.